/pic6535570.jpg)

 - Publisher

-See what the Meeplay community plays and thinks about 1889: History of Shikoku Railways, and add your own plays to the record.
+See what the Meeplay community plays and thinks about Shikoku 1889, and add your own plays to the record.

 How long does a game take?